CITY OF DANBURY

 If an applicant fails the test phase listed below, the applicant will be immediately eliminated from consideration for this hiring process.

-Oral Examination (100% of the final score)
+The Practical Examination (100% of the final score)

 Test Date: To Be Determined

 Location: To Be Determined

 (Unless otherwise notified, applicants are not permitted to bring and/or use calculators, electronic devices, books or other reference materials during the examinations).

 Reasonable Accommodations in the testing process: